sleepyjaree/cdp/source/COMP170/2020Spring/week8.rst

 Airplane Seating
 ----------------

 This example shows how we can use an array to map information.
 It's a simple, almost naive, example but there are things to learn from it.
 First, let's frame the problem.
 We have an one-dimensional array holding the names of passengers for a small airplane.
 And we'd like to assign these passengers to airplane seats, in a specific order.
+The airplane is a small one, with 12 seats only.
+The cabin has a single aisle, with two seats on either side.
+There are 3 rows of seats and 4 seats per row.
+Rows are numbered 1,2, and 3.
+Seats are labeled A, B, C, and D, from left to right.
+We want the first passenger in the passenger list to be seated on seat 1A, the second on 1B, the 5th on 2A, and so on.
+The figure below shows the placing order.

+|

 .. figure:: images/AirplaneSeating.jpg
    :width: 90%